brmedeiros/dicey9000/README.md

     die is rolled again.
   * If the roll result is equal or greater than the success_condition, a success is added to the total number of successes.
-  * If the roll result is less or equal than the glitch_value the glitch counter increases by one (see the Shadowrun mode above).
+  * If the number of successes is less or equal than the glitch_value the glitch counter increases by one (see the Shadowrun mode above).
+    - If only 'g' is present (without a glitch_value) the glitch counter increases by one if the die rolls a '1'.
   * x(explode_value), +(roll_modifier), ?(success_condition) and g(glitch_value)
-    are optional entries.
+    are optional entries. g and glitch_value require a success condition.

 #### Help